Healthcare Training Institute - Quality Education since 1979

 According to Brittany Bacon, an FBI-trained WiredSafety.org volunteer, the internet is no longer just an advantage for students.
 Students are now at a disadvantage if they do not have access to the internet.
 Bacon suggests that instead, parents should reinforce the process of students learning boundaries and manners in cyberspace, just as they should in other areas of society.

-On this track, we have discussed four important factors concerning cyber bullying.
+In this section, we have discussed four important factors concerning cyber bullying.
 These factors are, gender variation, effects of cyberbullying, the anonymity factor, and the impact at school.

-On the next track, we will discuss two of the central problems inherent to internet bullying.
+In the next section, we will discuss two of the central problems inherent to internet bullying.
 These two problems are, internet bullying is highly sexual, and internet bullying is perceived as inescapable.